Will the cost of a vacation ever go down?

 “Some categories might see price decreases, but we should also be focusing on whether prices will continue to rise in the future,” John Horn, professor of practice in economics at Olin Business School at Washington University in St. Louis, told Nexstar.
 “The price level may not fall, but if it stops rising further, then over time we’d want to see if wage growth caught up so that the buying power when traveling returns to prior levels.”

-Both the hotel and restaurant industry have been hit hard by a combination of staffing shortages and higher wage pressure Bankrate Senior Industry Analyst Ted Rossman told Nexstar.
+Both the hotel and restaurant industry has been hit hard by a combination of staffing shortages and higher wage pressure Bankrate Senior Industry Analyst Ted Rossman told Nexstar.

 If you’re still planning a vacation for this summer, Rossman has some tips including what not to do.